Our ears usually do not receive much attention until they receive all the attention.

 Your surgeon will close the incisions using either dissolvable or removable sutures.
 Dissolvable stitches do not require removal by the doctor after healing, as the material biodegrades.
 Other sutures will require a follow-up visit to have them removed by the physician.

-Do you have questions about ear surgery in Midvale?
+Do you have questions about ear surgery in Cottonwood Heights?
 Reach out to Clayton Plastic Surgery today for a private consultation.

 Following surgery, you can expect your ears to be covered with soft dressings.
 The dressings are to remain for a few days after your otoplasty procedure.
 You will need to avoid direct pressure to the ears for the following weeks to ensure proper healing.
 Once the dressings are removed, you may be directed to wear a soft headband that keeps the ears in position for an additional number of weeks.